 Now while W3Schools is specifically for web developers, there are other sites that host communities, blogs, and forums on all manner of topics.
 In many cases these offer communal learning, where there is a camaraderie as we all stumble through things together with a unifying bond that could only be forged through adversity and a common struggle.
 StackOverflow is one that comes to mind for programmers specifically, but you can find a forum for just about anything you want to learn.
 Just search “forum + [topic]” and explore the results.
 LinkedIn groups can also be excellent learning communities.

 Not to be overlooked is the mighty YouTube – a vast video library for learning just about everything you could need to know, awaits you.
 From how to tie a Tulip knot, to how to install a garbage disposal unit… to weekly or daily makeup or hairstyle lessons.
 If you want to learn how to do it – especially you visual learners – there’s YouTube.

-For the avid readers out there.
-For you there are many sites out there that will facilitate your gourging into a ton of books on just about any subject you’re interested in (Free-EBooks.net comes to mind).
+For the avid readers out there, there are many sites that will let you gorge on any subject you’re interested in: Free-EBooks.net comes to mind.

-For audio learners, there are also many podcasts and audiobooks available, right there on resources such as iTunes, or my personal favorite Audible.
-One of the stand-out benefits of course that audio learning has is its natural proclivity to fit perfectly into your on-the-go needs.
-You can learn on a treadmill, learn on your commute… hey with audio-learning it’s even great for learning as a group.
+For audio learners, there are also many podcasts and audiobooks available on resources such as iTunes, or my personal favorite Audible.
+One of the stand-out benefits of audio learning is the way it fits perfectly into your on-the-go life.
+You can learn on a treadmill, learn on your commute… with audio-learning it’s even great for learning as a group.